rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/README.md

 subscribing applications that join the system at a later time or to avoid receiving old data each time we re-join to the same publisher.
 Or maybe we need to keep the data available even once our publishing application has terminated.
-In *RTI Connext DDS* this behavior can be achieved using *Persistence Service*.
+In *RTI Connext* this behavior can be achieved using *Persistence Service*.

 *Persistence Service* is a *Connext* application that saves data samples to transient or permanent storage, so they can be delivered to subscribing